Symbol

 Counting the bricks within each stone square, we discovered that each square within the stone lines contains 300 bricks, so our goal of 100 attempts could best be marked by marking one brick in every three.

-Lucia, one of the women who works in the cloister next door to the church, told me that campo Madonna de l’Orto is one of the few remaining brick squares in Venice, most having been paved over with stone, and raised up over the decades against the sinking land and rising waters.
+Lucia, one of the women who works in the cloister next door to the church, told me that Campo Madonna de l’Orto is one of the few remaining brick squares in Venice, most having been paved over with stone, and raised up over the decades against the sinking land and rising waters.

 Each time a participant joined Lynn on the chairs, I walked to our herringbone square, counted three bricks and made a mark.
 The repeated ritual of making a chalk mark on the brick served to acknowledge our attempts to restore what is missing, and by doing so, to frame the breadth of our intention.
 Over the three days 55 people participated.
 We have 45 more attempts remaining!